Biggleswade: Anglo-Saxons

 In 2001 a gold coin bearing the name Coenwulf was found at Biggleswade on a footpath beside the River Ivel.
 The 4.33 g (0.15 oz) mancus, worth about 30 silver pennies, is only the eighth known gold coin dating to the mid to late Anglo-Saxon period.
 Its inscription, "DE VICO LVNDONIAE", shows it was minted in London.
-Initially sold to American collector Allan Davisson for £230,000 at auction; the British Government subsequently put in place a temporary export ban in the hope of saving it for the nation.
+Initially it was sold to American collector Allan Davisson for £230,000 at auction but the British Government subsequently put in place a temporary export ban in the hope of saving it for the nation.
 The British Museum bought the coin in February 2006 for £357,832, with the help of funding from the National Heritage Memorial Fund and the British Museum Friends.
-At the time, it was the most expensive British coin purchased.
+At the time it was the most expensive British coin purchased.

 Medieval times

 Biggleswade parish consisted of three settlements: Biggleswade, Holme and Stratton.